Residence Life Staff Positions

 Associate Director of Residence Life for Leadership and Staff Development – Supports departmental efforts to develop student staff and advisement of residential student leadership organizations, including the Inter-Residence Council and Neighborhood Associations.

-Associate Director of Residence Life for Operations – oversees the assignment process for all returning and new incoming students, provides direction for departmental processes, including room changes, roommate mediation, early arrivals, off campus housing appeals, summer and break housing, and well as opening and closing; responsible for department marketing and communication efforts.
+Associate Director of Residence Life for Housing Operations and Facilities – oversees the assignment process for all returning and new incoming students, provides direction for departmental processes, including room changes, roommate mediation, early arrivals, off campus housing appeals, summer and break housing, and well as opening and closing; responsible for department marketing and communication efforts.

 Community Director – a professional staff member with a Master’s degree and is responsible for the overall administration of a residential neighborhood.
 The Community Directors live in an on-campus apartment and supervises the neighborhood student staff.
 In addition, the Community Director facilitates administrative room changes, conduct judicial hearings, and provide basic counseling for all residents within their community and support all students engaged in the learning process.